notmike101/obsidian-azure-blob-sync/README.md

 ## Prerequesites

 * An existing Azure Blob Storage account
-* A container in the storage account to store the files
+* A container in the storage account to store the files with soft delete **ENABLED**
 * A Shared Access Signature Token (SAS) for the storage account
 * A properly configured CORS policy for the storage account (See #cors-policy)